I am an economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.

 2025

-“Domestic Work and Unfreedom: Theorizing Capitalist Variegation within South Asia” – Submitted to Progress in Human Geography
+“Domestic Work and Unfreedom: Theorizing Capitalist Variegation within South Asia” – for Progress in Human Geography

 “Being Dignified: Understanding Socio-Spatial Exploitation and Agency in Nepali Domestic Work” – PhD Thesis Embargoed in the University of Cambridge Online Library.
 Request Access.